Welcome to UIS. We are so glad you chose our University!

 Getting to Campus: Driving Directions

-Parking – November: Lot C-North and Lot D are the closest visitor parking lots to the PAC Teardrop Entrance.
+Parking – Lot C-North and Lot D are the closest visitor parking lots to the PAC Teardrop Entrance.
 Please note that Lot C-South is a permit-only lot.
-January: Lot D, Lot G, and Lot F are closest to the UHB.

 Please pay attention to the signage on the parking lots.
 Please refer to the “Visitors and Residential Student Parking map” at www.uis.edu/parking/.

-Check-in and Location – Orientation check-in will be located on the 1st floor of the Public Affairs Center (PAC) by the Teardrop entrance in November and the 1st Floor Lobby of the University Hall Building in January.
-There will be signs around campus and inside the building entrances to direct you to the check-in.
-See the schedule for your Orientation session for the check-in time.
+Check-in and Location – Orientation check-in will be located on the 1st floor of the Public Affairs Center (PAC) by the Teardrop entrance.
+There will be signs around campus and inside the building entrances to direct you to check-in.

 Things to Bring to Orientation